emastho/vixenydocs/src/routes/framework/routing/+page.md

   .stdPetition({...surprise, path: '/woof'})
   .stdPetition({...surprise, path: '/woooow'})
   // console logging:
-  // '/meow'
+  // outputs: '/meow'
   //          '/woof'
   //          '/woooow'
   .logPaths()
 ```

-Applying to any other key in the object.
+Applies to any other key in the object.

 <Heading title="Petitions types in wrap" size="2" />